-Students pursuing the Pupil Personnel Services School Counseling Credential follow the same course requirements, with the exception of the Culminating Requirement, as do students with the School Counseling degree objective.
-In addition, a course in learning theory will be required for non-teachers.
+Students pursuing the Pupil Personnel Services School Counseling Credential follow the same course requirements, with the exception of the Culminating Requirement, as do master's degree students with the School Counseling specialization objective.
+In addition, a course in learning theory is required for non-teachers.